 Our leveraged loan portfolio is comprised primarily of first lien and second lien term loans.
 First lien term loans are secured by a first priority perfected security interest on all or substantially all of the assets of the borrower and typically include a first priority pledge of the capital stock of the borrower.
 First lien term loans hold a first priority with regard to right of payment.
 Generally, first lien term loans offer floating rate interest payments, have a stated maturity of five to seven years, and have a fixed amortization schedule.
 First lien term loans generally have restrictive financial and negative covenants.
-Second lien term loans are secured by a second priority perfected security interest on all or substantially all of the assets of the borrower.
+Second lien term loans are secured by a second priority perfected security interest on all or substantially all of the assets of the borrower and typically include a second priority pledge of the capital stock of the borrower.
 Second lien term loans hold a second priority with regard to right of payment.
-Second lien term loans hold a second priority with regard to right of payment, generally have a stated maturity of five to eight years, and may or may not have a fixed amortization schedule.
+Second lien term loans offer either floating rate or fixed rate interest payments, generally have a stated maturity of five to eight years, and may or may not have a fixed amortization schedule.
 Second lien term loans that do not have fixed amortization schedules require payment of the principal amount of the loan upon the maturity date of the loan.
 Second lien term loans have less restrictive financial and negative covenants than those that govern first lien term loans.